rsmmr/install-clang/README.md

     > clang++ --std=c++11 --stdlib=libc++ test.cc -o a.out && ./a.out
     Hello, Clang!

-By default, install-clang currently installs the 3.4 (git) branches of the relevant llvm.org projects.
-Adding `-m` on the command line instructs the script to use the current master version instead.
-The script then downloads all the sources from the corresponding git repositories and compiles the pieces as needed.
+By default, install-clang currently installs the 3.4 release branches of the relevant llvm.org projects.
+Adding `-m` on the command line instructs the script to use the current git master versions instead.
+The script downloads all the sources from the corresponding git repositories and compiles the pieces as needed.
 Other OSs than Darwin and Linux are not currently supported.

-The script also has an update option `-u` that allows for catching up with upstream repository changes without doing the complete 2-stage compile/install cycle again.
-Unless coupled with `-m`, this flag has no immediate effect since the git versions to use are hardcoded to the LLVM/clang release versions.
+The script also has an update option `-u` that allows for catching up with upstream repository changes without doing the complete compile/install-from-scratch cycle again.
+Note, however, that unless coupled with `-m`, this flag has no immediate effect since the git versions to use are hardcoded to the LLVM/clang release versions.

 Details
 -------